Every day, women are dying by drug overdose

 The following is an excerpt from The Next Door’s Fund Raising Policies and Procedures that applies to donor privacy:

 The Next Door maintains compliance with all laws and rules of the Federal and Tennessee State Government and the requirements of CARF related to fund raising.
 The Executive Director and Director of Development have oversight of the fundraising efforts and policies which include individual gifts, special events, grants from foundations, corporate and church gifts, and bequests.
 The Director of Development is responsible for training new staff on policies and procedures and making sure all guidelines are followed.

-(1) The Next Door maintains all donor records in a database, DonorPerfect, maintained by the executive assistant and all members of the fundraising team.
+- The Next Door maintains all donor records in a database, Donor Perfect, maintained by all staff members of the development team.

-(4) Each member of the fundraising staff is responsible for entering data when donor information is received.
+- Each member of the fundraising staff is responsible for entering data when donor information is received.

-(5) Staff check donor information prior to contacting donors (individually or through mail/electronic campaigns) to make certain those who do not wish to be solicited are not included.
+- Staff check donor information prior to contacting donors (individually or through mail/electronic campaigns) to make certain those who do not wish to be solicited are not included.

 - All donor information is kept confidential.

-(1) The Next Door’s policy requires that the agency does not give out individual names or donation amounts to organizations or businesses.
+- The Next Door’s policy requires that the agency does not give out individual names or donation amounts to organizations or businesses.

-(2) Foundation requests and grant applications occasionally require names and amounts of recent significant donors to be listed as part of a funding application.
+- Foundation requests and grant applications occasionally require names and amounts of recent significant donors to be listed as part of a funding application.
 These are submitted in accordance with grant or application requirements and foundations hold names in confidence.

-(3) Names of donors are shared with board members and leaders of the organization, so they may be appropriately thanked.
+- Names of donors are shared with board members and leaders of the organization, so they may be appropriately thanked.

-(4) Donor names are used in agency newsletters, event invitations, and other means of recognition unless a donor wishes to remain anonymous.
+- Donor names are used in agency newsletters, event invitations, and other means of recognition unless a donor wishes to remain anonymous.